hrlblab/Map3D/README.md

 ## Map3D Registration Demo
 <img src="https://github.com/hrlblab/Map3D/blob/main/Figure/Needle_figure.png" height="700">

-Below is an example input of serial section WSIs, and it is named "no1" in the demo.
-We also have "no2" and "no3" and they will be processed in parallel.
+Below is an example input of serial section WSIs of needle biopsy tissue samples.
+These images are contained in our demo dataset, which can be found in the "Data" Section above.

 <img src='Figure/before.png' align="center" height="230px">